mkmacd/terraform-beginner-bootcamp-2023/journal/week1.md

 Occasionally commits need rebasing if mistakes have been made and these need to be squashed.
 To do this GitPod needs to be able to use VS code as it's editor and it needs an env var to be unset.
 For some reason in my GitPod environment it doesn't seem to allow it.
+The order it looks for a text editor is:
+1. env var git_editor
+2. .git/config in your repository
+3. ~/.gitconfig
+4. /etc/gitconfig
+5. VIM (if using git bash)

 This has been fixed by running
 - `git config --global core.editor "gitpod-code --wait"`